Sexual Paradox: Complementarity, Reproductive Conflict and Human Emergence

 Yet the sex ratio is still as skewed as in India:

-In Korea there is a similar imbalance in the sex ration caused by selective abortion:
+In Korea there is a similar imbalance in the sex ratio caused by selective abortion:

 “One son is worth ten daughters,'” exclaimed the exultant south Korean mother of a newborn boy.
 It's a harsh assessment, but one often heard. in male-dominated Asian societies.
 In South, Korea, however, the preference for boys has taken a disturbing turn.
 There are at least 113 men for every 100 women in Korea, one of the highest gender imbalances in the world which, according to sociologists has profound social implications.
 A shortage of wives perhaps is the most obvious of these, but more alarming is the willingness of many Korean women to abort female fetuses in pursuit of a son.
 About 30,000 female fetuses each year or one in every 12 girl births after tests to confirm their gender.
 The high rate of abortion is partially explained by the aborting of female foetuses,' Professor Cho says in her paper.
 She notes that in a national survey in 1991, nearly one-third of respondents approved of abortion of female foetuses.
 The abortion rate is extremely high in Korea.
 One survey says that half of women aged between 15 and 44 have had abortions, a rate that has stayed steady since the late 1970s.
 Abortions are a major factor behind the sex imbalance, particularly among third and, fourth-born children where there are more than 200 boys for every 100 girls.
 Most women pray for their first born to be a boy, consuming such bizarre folk medicines as raw rooker's testicles and holding religious services to boost their chances.
 They become increasingly desperate if they produce only girls, leading to more sex-tests and abortions.
 “When I felt that the fetus was a girl, I aborted my pregnancy,' said one woman interviewed for a recent paper in the Asia Journal of Women's Studies published by Ewha Women's University.
 “I almost decided to abort my third pregnancy because my dreams and the shape of my belly told [me] it was a girl.”
 In 1990 doctors were banned from telling parents the sex of their unborn child after ultra-sound tests or amniocentesis.
 The Government's aggressive campaign to convince to convince Koreans that a well-raised daughter is worth ten sons has seen the imbalance dip since 1990 But, despite new moves to revoke the licences of offending doctors, a high number still take money to tell parents their child's sex, and the practice is almost impossible for the authorities to trace.